 PRIVACY-FIRST VPN:ExpressVPN is a strong choice.
 Reliably unblocks Crackle as well as most other streaming services.
 Exceptional speeds for buffer-free HD viewing, along with total security and privacy.
 Comes with a 30-day money-back guarantee.

 Here’s our review of ExpressVPN.

-IPVanish operates its own servers, as opposed to other VPNs that rent or outsource to third-parties.
-In total, its server network numbers 1,000 across 60 countries, with 449 servers based in the US alone.
+IPVanish owns and operates its own servers, as opposed to other VPNs that rent or outsource to third parties.
+In total, its server network numbers 2,000 across 75 global city locations, with 650 odd servers based in the US alone.

 Encryption standards are top-tier.
 The VPN provider uses 256-bit encryption on the OpenVPN protocol by default, SHA512 authentication, and a DHE-RSA 2,048-bit key exchange with perfect forward secrecy.

-Apps for both iOS and Android are included as well as desktop software for Windows and MacOS.
+Apps for both iOS and Android are included, as well as desktop software for Windows and MacOS.
 Allows you connect all your devices at once.